-Leachate generation data and the amounts hauled for treatment are recorded daily by landfill personnel.
+Leachate generation data and the amounts hauled off-site for treatment is recorded daily by landfill personnel.
 A copy of the daily leachate summary form and leachate balance form is located in Appendix O.

 L.8.g Procedures for Comparing Precipitation with Leachate Generation Rates